JamesSkemp/words/content/post/on-the-saying-idle-hands-are-the-devils-tools.md

 +++
-title = "On the Saying 'Idle Hands are the Devil's Tools'" summary = "Brief discourse on the saying \"Idle hands are the devil's tools\"." draft = false comments = true date = "2003-06-02T00:00:00-05:00"
+title = "On the Saying 'Idle Hands are the Devil's Tools'" description = "Brief discourse on the saying \"Idle hands are the devil's tools\"." draft = false comments = true date = "2003-06-02T00:00:00-05:00"